CrowdStrike/falcon-scripts/bash/install/README.md

 install the sensor without any additional configurations, configure the `FALCON_INSTALL_ONLY` environment variable.

+## Security Recommendations

+### Use cURL to version 7.55.0 or newer

+We have identified a security concern related to cURL versions prior to 7.55, which required request headers to be set using the `-H` option.
+In newer versions of cURL, you can pass headers from stdin using the `@-` syntax, which addresses this security concern.
+Although our script maintains compatibility with the older method to accommodate usage in older environments, we strongly recommend upgrading cURL if your environment permits.

+To check your cURL version, run the following command: `curl --version`

 ## Falcon API Permissions

 API clients are granted one or more API scopes.
 Scopes allow access to specific CrowdStrike APIs and describe the actions that an API client can perform.